dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/01/README.md

   ```
 </details>

 You can also pass a number or variable as an argument.
-If you do want to display a double number, keep in mind that `println()` can only display two decimal digits, anything more than that will be cut off.
+If you want to display a double number, keep in mind that `println()` can only display two decimal digits, anything more than that will be cut off.
 Also, although `println()` can *technically* accept a bool as an argument, it will only display a 1 or 0.

 ```c++
 void loop() {